dy1z/docs/content/docs/development/tailwindcss.md

 ### Purging strategy

-Although it picks up [`purge`](https://tailwindcss.com/docs/controlling-file-size#removing-unused-css) options in your `tailwind.config.js` (like `content` or `extractor`), Maizzle doesn't actually use Tailwind's CSS purging functionality.
+Although it picks up [`purge`](https://tailwindcss.com/docs/controlling-file-size#removing-unused-css) options in your `tailwind.config.js`, Maizzle doesn't actually use Tailwind's CSS purging functionality.

 Instead, a custom CSS purging strategy is used.

 This is mainly required in order to respect the build environment and enable purging based on it, and especially so that we can purge sources that you wouldn't be able to define in `tailwind.config.js`.

-These are the default content sources used for CSS purging in Maizzle:
+By default, these paths are scanned for selectors to preserve when purging CSS:

 ```js
 const purgeSources = [